 Interventions suitable for

-Individuals who have been formally assessed by a CJSW as being suitable to become subject to a supervision requirement.
+Criminal Justice Social Work clients who have been formally assessed by a criminal justice social worker as being suitable to undertake a supervision requirement

 Details of all Specific national or local scheme/intervention(s) available

-When the client becomes subject to a supervision requirement, the management and monitoring of the requirement will be overseen by a responsible officer who is suitably qualified and a registered social worker.
-Whilst accountability of the supervision requirement rests with the responsible officer, a non-social work qualified staff i.e., Community Justice Assistant where appropriate, will undertake work with the client as part of their order.
+Where the order contains an offender supervision requirement, the responsible officer will be a suitably qualified and registered social worker.
+Whilst accountability in such situations rests with the responsible officer, non-social work qualified staff (Criminal Justice Assistants) may, where appropriate, undertake work with the individual as part of the order.

-- Where the court imposes any requirement other than an Unpaid Work order or ‘Other Activity’ Requirement
+where the court imposes any requirement other than an unpaid work or other activity requirement

 The responsible officer has two key roles:

-- To work with the individual and relevant others to achieve change in the individual’s behaviour to encourage desistance from offending behaviour; and
+to work with the individual and relevant others to achieve change in the individual’s behaviour to encourage desistance from offending behaviour; and

-The main aims of a supervision requirement are to motivate and support the client to stop from further offending and support the client to comply with the intervention offered to them to achieve the intended outcomes.
-The responsible officer reviews the clients progress and provides reports to court as/and when required, and help the client overcome any obstacles that might hinder the successful completion of their Community Payback Order.
+Supervision aims to motivate and support the individual to desist from further offending, and to support the individual to achieve the intended outcome of each requirement.
+The responsible officer also reviews progress, reports to court as required and helps the individual to deal with any obstacles to the successful completion of the CPO.